bhuffman-usgs/waterrat/README.md

 ## Security

 WaterRAT runs locally on your computer and does not interact with the web.
 Upon running the program, WaterRAT will prompt you to upload a data file.
 Please be aware that WaterRAT will read this file and save the path to a file in the same directory as the config.ini file for convenience of the user.
-WaterRAT will not use any sensitive information, such as personally identifiable information, internal system file paths, host names, or IP addresses.
+WaterRAT will not use any sensitive information, such as personally identifiable information, internal system files, host names, or IP addresses.
 The WaterRAT application is not connected to any USGS networks.

 ## Disclaimer